tuannguyen99/pa-assistant/docs/epics.md

 8. Session management and logout working
 9. HR Admin can deactivate user accounts (for resignations)
 10. HR Admin can reactivate user accounts (for rejoining)
+11. HR Admin can delete user accounts (for permanent removal)

 **Prerequisites:** Story 1.1